PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 - Artifact 1
 	- Fractured Khyber Dragonshard & fragments
 	- Can store Draven's memories?
+- Artifact 2
+	- Compass pointing to Temple of the Endless Rage
 - Villains
 	- Woe
 		- Was killed by Lick's father who was wearing a dragonshard fragment